Luteolin assay

 Description

-Luteolin is a natural flavone with remarkable biological properties, present in many medicinal and aromatic plants such as thyme, artichoke, celery, rosemary or chamomile.
-It is recognized for its antioxidant, anti-inflammatory, antiviral and neuroprotective effects, which makes it a marker of major interest for the formulation of food supplements, standardized extracts and herbal products.
+Luteolin is a natural flavone with remarkable biological properties, found in many medicinal and aromatic plants such as thyme, artichoke, celery, rosemary, and chamomile.
+It is recognized for its antioxidant, anti-inflammatory, antiviral, and neuroprotective effects, making it a marker of major interest for the formulation of dietary supplements, standardized extracts, and herbal products.

-Luteolin dosage is essential to guarantee the quality of plant extracts, verify the content of active ingredients, or to carry out stability and regulatory compliance studies in the nutraceutical, cosmetic or phytotherapeutic fields.
+Luteolin measurement is essential to guarantee the quality of plant extracts, to verify the content of active ingredients, or to carry out stability and regulatory compliance studies in the nutraceutical, cosmetic or phytotherapeutic fields.

 Analytical method: HPLC-DAD or LC-MS/MS

-Luteolin analysis is performed by HPLC (high performance liquid chromatography) with diode array detection (DAD) or by LC-MS/MS (liquid chromatography coupled with tandem mass spectrometry), depending on the level of sensitivity or complexity of the matrices.
+Luteolin analysis is performed by HPLC (high-performance liquid chromatography) with diode array detection (DAD) or by LC-MS/MS (liquid chromatography coupled to tandem mass spectrometry), depending on the level of sensitivity or the complexity of the matrices.

 The steps include: